mangosArchives/serverZero_Rel19/doc/EventAI.txt

 21   ACTION_T_COMBAT_MOVEMENT               AllowCombatMovement             Stop combat based movement when (Param1) is zero, otherwise continue/allow combat based movement (targeted movement generator).
 22   ACTION_T_SET_PHASE                     Phase                           Sets the current phase to (Param1).
 23   ACTION_T_INC_PHASE                     Value                           Increments the phase by (Param1).
 May be negative to decrement, but should not be zero.
-24   ACTION_T_EVADE                         No Params                       Forces the creature to evade, wiping all threat and dropping combat.
+24   ACTION_T_EVADE                         No parameters                   Forces the creature to evade, wiping all threat and dropping combat.
-25   ACTION_T_FLEE_FOR_ASSIST               No Params                       Causes the creature to flee for assistence (often at low health).
+25   ACTION_T_FLEE_FOR_ASSIST               No parameters                   Causes the creature to flee for assistance (often at low health).
 26   ACTION_T_QUEST_EVENT_ALL               QuestId                         Calls GroupEventHappens with (Param1).
 Only used if it's _expected_ event should call quest completion for all players in a current party.
 27   ACTION_T_CASTCREATUREGO_ALL            QuestId, SpellId                Calls CastedCreatureOrGo for all players on the threat list with quest id specified in (Param1) and spell id in (Param2).
 28   ACTION_T_REMOVEAURASFROMSPELL          Target, Spellid                 Removes all auras on a target (Param1) caused by a spell (Param2).